anthonyiscoding/vision-chess/README.md

 # About
 Vision is a small in-progress model designed to predict the next move in a chess game using a GPT-like model.

-It's a hobby project trying to answer the question "Can an autoregressive language model play chess if trained on the right data in the right way?"
+It's a hobby project helping me learn more about machine learning without using/referencing python-nnue.

 # Installation
 Installation can be done with poetry: